livbjorkli/A2_working-with-data-and-code/README.md

 # Status
 - Project status: Complete

+# Acknowledgements
+- This project was inspired by job working in a nursing home as well as the studies supporting the benefits of paint by numbers art and the elderly.

 # Room for improvement
 - Could make/include more art designs templates than the stated amount (more than three designs).
 - Could add in more details for each design.

+# Contact
+- Created by Liv Bjorkli-Rerceretnam
+- Feel free to contact me through email: liv.j.bjorkli-rerceretnam@student.uts.edu.au